Raheem Sterling: Manchester City

-2015–16: Record breaking transfer and debut season
+2015–2016: Record breaking transfer and debut season

-On 12 July 2015, a deal was agreed for his transfer to Manchester City for an initial £44 million, with a further potential £5 million in add-ons, subject to personal terms and a medical, which would make him the most expensive English player of all time.
+On 12 July 2015, a deal was agreed for his transfer to Manchester City for an initial £44 million, with a further potential £5 million in add-ons, subject to personal terms and a medical, which made him at the time the most expensive English footballer ever.
 On 14 July, Sterling officially joined Manchester City, signing a five-year contract.
 His debut came on 10 August, starting as City began the season with a 3–0 win away to West Bromwich Albion.
 Nineteen days later, Sterling scored his first competitive goal for Manchester City in a 2–0 win against Watford at the City of Manchester Stadium.
 Sterling scored his first career hat-trick as City beat Bournemouth 5–1 on 17 October.

 On 3 November, Sterling scored his first UEFA Champions League goal in a 3–1 win away to Sevilla.
 On 8 December, he scored twice in the final ten minutes of City's last group stage fixture against Borussia Mönchengladbach, helping turn a 2–1 deficit into a 4–2 win and ensuring City overtook Juventus in the final group standings.
 On 20 March 2016, he suffered a groin injury in a 1–0 loss to rivals Manchester United, and was ruled out for eight weeks.
 Sterling eventually lost his place in the starting line-up.

-2016–18: Collective and individual success
+2016–2018: Collective and individual success

 Sterling appeared regularly for Manchester City under Pep Guardiola for the opening matches of the 2016–17 season.
 He was Premier League Player of the Month for August 2016 after he scored two goals and provided one assist in three games.
 On 21 February 2017, Sterling scored the opener before setting up a goal for Sergio Agüero in a 5–3 home win against Monaco in the Champions League.

 On 26 August 2017, Sterling scored the winner in a 2–1 away win away to AFC Bournemouth in stoppage time.
 He was sent off by Mike Dean with a second yellow after he celebrated among travelling supporters that had run onto the pitch.
 On 29 November 2017, Sterling scored a 96th-minute winner against Southampton in a 2–1 home win.
 He scored his eighteenth and final league goal of the season during a 5–0 victory at Swansea City on 22 April 2018, his most ever at this point in his career.